DentaMind/SmartDentalAI/docs/DEPLOYMENT.md

 - **Q: How do I add a new secret?**
   Go to GitHub → Repository → Settings → Secrets → Actions.

+- **Q: How often should I rotate tokens?**
+  Recommended: Every 90 days or after security incidents.

 ## 🔄 Auto-Rollback Configuration